Why collect scientific books?

 Science and printing are deeply intertwined.
 Today scientists fly to international conferences and use the internet to share their insights, but until recently print was the fundamental medium through which scientists made their discoveries public.
 The development of nearly all that characterises modern life — including the internet, the planes that ship scholars and smartphones around the world, and the atomic energy that powers it all — is recorded in books.

-To hold in your hands an example of a book that singlehandedly re-organized our idea of the solar system, such as Copernicus’s De Revoltionibus Orbium Coelestium, or of the work that introduced the idea that life-forms evolved over millions of years — Darwin’s On the Origin of Species — is a humbling experience.
+To hold in your hands an example of a book that singlehandedly re-organized our idea of the solar system, such as Copernicus’s De Revoltionibus Orbium Coelestium or Descartes’s Discours de la Methode, the work that laid the foundation of all modern scientific thought, is a humbling experience.
 These and many other scientific books had a profound impact that went far beyond their fields — on the very course of human culture, philosophy, religion and more.
 That realisation — the feeling that, ‘I’m holding something that changed the world’ — is the most compelling, most beguiling reason to collect scientific books.

 These revolutionary works are the Leonardos, Turners, Monets and Picassos of the book world: they are important and were produced by household names — Galileo, Newton, Darwin, Einstein, etc — which guarantees them broad appeal.
 Collecting these volumes often means buying at the top end, yet even at this level it’s possible to build a very important scientific library for less than the cost of one mid-range Turner.